lynkos/algae-detection/documentation/user_manual.md

 ## Run the ESP32 Camera Web Server with YOLO on Computer
 1. Open Arduino IDE and connect ESP32 chip.
 Make sure the correct board and port are selected.
 2. Open `sketch_jan17a.ino`, then click Upload.
 This will start the camera and the web server.
 3. Wait for it to upload.
-When it's finished, it should produce an output similar to:
+When it's finished, the `Serial Monitor` tab should produce an output similar to:
 ```
 CAMERA OK
 http://10.1.10.134